MisterProper9000/xlsx-csv-to-tex-converter/README.md

 - "Remove table borders" - no table border;
 - "Use latex math detection" - words containing special characters and numbers are enclosed in "$" characters.
 List of special characters - `latexMathList`;
 - "Table caption at bottom" - caption appears under corresponding table if checked, otherwise above the table;
-- separator selection is available when selecting a [csv file](https://en.wikipedia.org/wiki/Comma-separated_values)
+- delimiter and [quoting character](https://en.wikipedia.org/wiki/Comma-separated_values#History) selection is available when selecting a [csv file](https://en.wikipedia.org/wiki/Comma-separated_values)

 Latex special characters are shielded by "\\".
-List of these characters - `latexEscapingCharacter`
+List of these characters - `latexEscapingCharacter`.

-By default [csv quoting character](https://en.wikipedia.org/wiki/Comma-separated_values#History) is "**"**".
-It can only be configured through the source code.
+When "Use latex math detection" mode is off, characters from `latexMathList` are also shielded by "\\".

-Result of  processing saves to the CONVERTER_RESILT.texCONVERTER_RESILT.tex file in the same place where the application or script lies
+Result of  processing saves to the **CONVERTER_RESILT.tex** file in the same place where the application or script lies

 ### To-do
-- Add allowing of empty cell in table
-- Add multicolumn processing
+- Add merged columns/rows processing
-- Implement xlsx processing